What Are HIPAA Compliance Requirements? [Complete Checklist]

 • Up to $250,000 or up to 1 year of jail time or both for obtaining or disclosing identifiable health information without authorization

-Why are these penalties so high?
+Why are HIPAA non-compliance penalties so high?
 If a patient’s records are stolen, the patient’s privacy may be violated.
 Stolen records can be used to commit identity theft or financial fraud, leading to financial losses or the unauthorized use of benefits.
 Intercepted sensitive medical information can also be used to blackmail the patient or to target them for harassment.

-1. The Privacy Rule
+1. The HIPAA Privacy Rule

-2. The Security Rule
+2. The HIPAA Security Rule

-3. The Breach Notification Rule
+3. The HIPAA Breach Notification Rule

-4. The Omnibus Rule
+4. The HIPAA Omnibus Rule

 Each rule provides a framework for one aspect of compliance and informs critical aspects of the other rules.
+We’ll take a closer look at each below.

 The HIPAA Privacy Rule